firemaster1002/reasonswhy/README.md

 #### **6 - Lasagne**
 The best lasagne I have ever had in my life.
 It was not only the bechamel that melted.
 Also my heart!

+#### **7 - Emily in Paris**
+Usually, I don't like those kind of series.
+In fact, I don't like series that much.
+But I love to watch it with you!

 #### _Stay tuned..._

 ![Image](3.jpeg)